MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-run-sample-ios-app.md

 ms.topic: how-to
 ms.date: 02/20/2024
 ms.custom: developer
-#Customer intent: As a dev, devops, I want to learn about how to configure native auth iOS sample app to sign up, sign in, sign out and reset password scenarios using Microsoft Entra External ID for customers.
+#Customer intent: As a dev, devops, I want to learn about how to configure native authentication iOS sample app to sign up, sign in, sign out and reset password scenarios using Microsoft Entra External ID for customers.
 ---

 # How to run the iOS sample app